786Sony/LendingClubCaseStudy/README.md

 ### Data Set

 > The data set is a csv file with the loan data for the Lending Club.
+> Refer Data dictionary- "Data_Dictionary.xlsx" for in depth understanding of the dataset.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->